Mixing times for the TASEP on the circle: Transversal fluctuations of flat geodesics

 \section{Transversal fluctuations of flat geodesics}

 We prove Lemma \ref{lem:TransversalSteep} on the transversal fluctuations of flat geodesics using a chaining argument.
 We first bound the transversal fluctuations after fixed distances of the path.
 We then condition on the path to have transversal fluctuations of the typical size in these parts, and iterate.
-This follows a similar strategy as the proof of Proposition C.9 in \cite{BGZ:TemporalCorrelation}.\\
+This follows a similar strategy as the proof of Proposition C.9 in \cite{BGZ:TemporalCorrelation}, where such a result is established for fixed slopes $m\in (0,1)$.\\